linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/Structural Models in Credit Risk Modeling.md

 # Drawbacks and Extensions

 The principal drawback of FPM is the analytical complexity that they introduce, which is increased if we consider stochastic interest rates or endogenous default thresholds.
-This mathe matical complexity makes it difficult to obtain closed form expressions for the value of the firm's equity and debt, or even for the default probability, forcing us to make use of numerical procedures.
+This mathematical complexity makes it difficult to obtain closed form expressions for the value of the firm's equity and debt, or even for the default probability, forcing us to make use of numerical procedures.

 The empirical testing of FPM and structural models in general has not been very successful.18 Eom, Helwege, and Huang (2003), who carry out an empirical analysis of five models (Merton, Geske, Leland and Toft, Longstaff and Schwartz, and Collin-Dufresne and Goldstein), conclude that (p.
 502)